scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 The result of the search, which we have saved in the variable ``foundEvents``, is an ``M.EventSet`` container class.
-This container has all the events found matching our event specification in the search window.
-In our case, there should be only one close encounter with Uranus, so there should be only a single event inside our ``M.EventSet``.
-However, if we were searching for the periapse of an Earth orbiter this would contain every separate periapse occurrence in the search window. ``M.EventSet`` has a number of useful methods for sorting, filtering and returning events.
-However, since we should have only one event (which we can confirm using the ``M.EventSet.size`` method) we can read it out directly from the first index.
+This container has all the events found matching our specification in the search window. ``M.EventSet`` has a number of useful methods for sorting, filtering and returning events.
+In this case there should only be one event returned (because Voyager 2 had only a single flyby of Uranus) which we can read out by indexing into the ``M.EventSet``.

 .. code-block:: python